 Description of Moles With Halos

-After time the non-pigmented skin that is known as the halo, will spread inward and the mole, red bump, or darker center will disappear.
-This can occur over several months and it can take several more for the non-pigmented skin that forms the halo to disappear.
-This process sometimes never occurs or it will occur over years.
-When this happens it doesn’t mean any kind of angelic touch has been withdrawn, it just means that when the skin regenerated it returned to its natural, original color.
+After time, the non-pigmented skin that is known as the halo, will spread inward, and the mole, red bump, or darker center will disappear.
+This can occur over several months, and it can take several more for the non-pigmented skin that forms the halo to disappear.
+This process sometimes never occurs, or it will occur over years.
+When this happens it doesn’t mean any angelic touch has been withdrawn, it just means that when the skin regenerated it returned to its natural, original color.

 Testing of an Angel’s Touch

-When a halo surrounds a small red bump or mole it brings concern that it may be skin cancer.
+When a halo surrounds a small red bump or mole, it brings concern that it may be skin cancer.
 Only a healthcare professional can determine if it is a sign of cancer or not, which is the leading concern for most people.
-Red bumps that first appear with methicillin-resistant Staphylococcus aureus may have a halo but it’ll be reddish and possibly also inflamed around the red bump but not white.
-It is not common to mistaken halo nevus for MRSA, but it does happen.
-Generally a melanoma test is the most common test that is done on this type of mole.
+Red bumps that first appear with methicillin-resistant Staphylococcus aureus may have a halo, but it’ll be reddish and possibly also inflamed around the red bump but not white.
+It is not common to mistake halo nevus for MRSA, but it does happen.
+A melanoma test is the most common test that is done on this type of mole.
 The types of tests include the following: